List of T. J. Hooker episodes: Season 4 (1984–85)

+A "three-hour" extradition trip to Chicago becomes an extended stay for Hooker when he goes undercover to nail a heroin dealer.
+William Shatner is the only regular cast member to appear in this episode, which was to relocate Hooker to Chicago to work alongside a new partner in a new environment.
+The proposed reboot was dropped when ABC cancelled the series.

 Season 5 (1985–86)

 After Season 4, the show was cancelled by ABC.
-Adrian Zmed was offered the job as host of Dance Fever for the final two seasons of the syndicated series' run following the departure of Deney Terrio and was unable to return when the show was later picked up for season 5 by CBS.
+Adrian Zmed took over as host of Dance Fever for its final two seasons after the departure of Deney Terrio and was unavailable for Season 5 on CBS.